Health Library

 Risks:

-• Shoulder pain and stiffness.
-You may also feel pins and needles where the breast used to be and underneath the arm.
+- Shoulder pain and stiffness.
+You may also feel pins and needles where your breast used to be and underneath the arm.

-• Swelling of the arm and or breast (called lymphedema) on the same side as the breast that is removed.
+- Swelling of your arm (called lymphedema) on the same side as your breast that is removed.
 This swelling is not common, but it can be an ongoing problem.

-• Loss of sensation of the skin of the chest wall.
+- Loss of sensation of the skin of your chest wall.

 Before the Procedure

-You may have blood and imaging tests (such as CT scans, bone scans, and chest x-ray) after your provider finds breast cancer.
+You may have blood and imaging tests (such as CT scan, bone scan, PET scan) after your provider finds breast cancer.
 This is done to determine if the cancer has spread outside of the breast and lymph nodes under the arm.
+These tests are not needed if you have early stage breast cancer.

 Always tell your provider if:

-• You are taking any drugs or herbs or supplements you bought without a prescription
+- You are taking any medicines or herbs or supplements you bought without a prescription

 During the week before the surgery:

-• Several days before your surgery, you may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
+- Several days before your surgery, you may be asked to stop taking aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), vitamin E, clopidogrel (Plavix), warfarin (Coumadin), and any other medicines that make it hard for your blood to clot.

-• Ask which drugs you should still take on the day of the surgery.
+- Ask which medicines you should still take on the day of the surgery.

 On the day of the surgery:

-• Follow instructions from your doctor or nurse about eating or drinking before surgery.
+- Follow instructions from your surgeon or nurse about eating or drinking before surgery.

 You will be told when to arrive at the hospital.
 Be sure to arrive on time.